Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization

-Our contributions are as follows: \begin{enumerate} \item We present Winsor-CAM, the first method to aggregate Grad-CAM explanations across the entire convolutional stack while applying robust outlier attenuation via Winsorization. \item We introduce a human-controllable percentile parameter to tune the semantic abstraction level of the explanations. \item We provide a comprehensive evaluation across standard CNN architectures and demonstrate improved interpretability and localization fidelity. \item We show that Winsor-CAM outperforms commonly used baselines like final layer Grad-CAM, naïve layer aggregation, Grad-CAM++, LayerCAM, and ShapleyCAM in terms of visual coherence and spatial alignment with ground truth segmentation masks. \item We establish Winsor-CAM as a paradigm shift in CNN interpretability, redefining saliency as a tunable, hierarchical process rather than a fixed, single-layer attribution. \end{enumerate}
+\begin{enumerate} \item We present Winsor-CAM, the first method to aggregate Grad-CAM explanations across the entire convolutional stack while applying robust outlier attenuation via Winsorization. \item We introduce a human-controllable percentile parameter to tune the semantic abstraction level of the explanations. \item We provide a comprehensive evaluation across standard CNN architectures and demonstrate improved interpretability and localization fidelity. \item We show that Winsor-CAM outperforms commonly used baselines like final layer Grad-CAM, naïve layer aggregation, Grad-CAM++~\cite{chattopadhay2018grad}, LayerCAM~\cite{jiang2021layercam}, ShapleyCAM~\cite{cai2025cams}, ScoreCAM~\cite{wang2020score}, AblationCAM~\cite{desai2020ablationcam}, and FullGrad~\cite{srinivas2019full} in terms of visual coherence and spatial alignment with ground truth segmentation masks. \item We provide an ablation study linking layer inclusion depth to localization performance. \end{enumerate}